Asabeneh/30-Days-Of-Python/25_Day_Pandas/25_pandas.md

 ## Modifying a DataFrame

-Modifying a DataFrame:
+Some possible modifications:

 * We can create a new DataFrame
-    * We can create a new column and add it to the DataFrame,
+* We can create a new column and add it to the DataFrame
-    * we can remove an existing column from a DataFrame,
+* We can remove an existing column from a DataFrame
-    * we can modify an existing column in a DataFrame,
+* We can modify an existing column in a DataFrame
-    * we can change the data type of column values in the DataFrame
+* We can change the data type of column values in the DataFrame

 ### Creating a DataFrame